itchyny/qhs/README.md

 ### SQL queries on CSV and TSV files
 This is a Haskell implementation of [q](https://github.com/harelba/q) command.

-This is a project for my practice of writing a command line tool in Haskell.

 ## Installation
 Prepare `stack` command from [here](https://docs.haskellstack.org).